 Nevada law defines shoplifting as intentionally stealing items from a retail establishment.
 The crime is formally referred to as larceny.
 The degree of larceny depends on the value of the stolen merchandise.
-Taking less than $1,200 worth of items is petty larceny (NRS 205.240).
-Taking $1,200 or more is prosecuted as the more serious crime of grand larceny (NRS 205.220).
+Taking less than $1,200 worth of items is misdemeanor petty larceny.
+Taking $1,200 or more is prosecuted as the more serious crime of felony grand larceny.

 Four of the most common defenses to fight shoplifting charges include:

 - The defendant had no intent to steal;

 - The defendant was misidentified; or

 - The police found the items through an illegal search

 In this article, our Las Vegas criminal defense attorneys discuss: